Hear the difference: Using CrumplePop's WindRemover

 5. Select the project.
 At the top right corner of the property window, click the Modify tab.

-6. Out comes a pop-up window where you have options to edit and resize the aspect ratio, and change video format and resolution values as your work demands.
+6. You will then see a pop-up window where you have options to edit and resize the aspect ratio, and change video format and resolution values as your work demands.

 8. Save your changes if you’re satisfied with the outcome or modify the values as much as you like if you’re not.

-Final Cut Pro also has a Crop tool for more old-fashioned editing if you’re so inclined.
+Final Cut Pro also has a Crop tool for a more old-fashioned way of working as a video editor if that’s what you prefer.
 You can easily find it by clicking the pop-up menu in the lower-left corner of the viewer.

-Final Cut Pro offers users the Smart Conform feature.
-This lets Final Cut scan each of your clips for the details, and preemptively reframes clips that differ from the project in terms of aspect ratio.
+It lets Final Cut scan each of your clips for the details, and preemptively reframes clips that are different from the project in terms of aspect ratio.

 This feature also lets you quickly create an orientation (square, vertical, horizontal, or widescreen) for your project, and make manual framing choices later.